YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The usual serious range is $5,000 to $10,000.
 This is the range I would use when comparing clinics that are trying to provide proper medical planning rather than only a low headline price.

-Within that range, $7,000 to $10,000 is more typical for surgeon-led, one-patient-per-day clinics that include hotel accommodation, transfers, medication, aftercare products, and direct follow-up.
+Within that range, $7,000 to $10,000 is more typical for surgeon-led, clinics that accept one patient per day that include hotel accommodation, transfers, medication, aftercare products, and direct follow-up.

 If two clinics quote very different prices, compare the clinic model before comparing the number.
-The separate guide on how to choose a hair transplant clinic in Turkey explains the medical questions that matter behind the package price.
+The questions in how to choose a hair transplant clinic in Turkey matter behind the package price.

 Prices below $5,000 exist, and some patients will be attracted to them.
 The question is what has been removed to make that price possible.
 It may be surgeon time, proper planning, donor protection, graft handling quality, aftercare, or accountability after the patient returns home.